winitzki/scall/tutorial/programming_dhall.md

 3
 ```

-The standalone underscore character (`_`) is used in Haskell, Scala, other languages as syntax for a special "unused" variable.
+The standalone underscore character (`_`) is used in Haskell, Scala, and some other languages to denote a special "unused" variable.
 But in Dhall, the symbol `_` is a variable like any other:

 ```dhall